-The primary goal of the program is to provide admitted Seattle University students with the background in the American academic culture and with the language skills essential for success in their studies.
-The courses offered in the program are highly advanced, with a specific focus on university-level reading, writing, listening, and speaking skills.
+The primary goal of the program is to provide students who are admitted to Seattle University with a background in American academic culture and the language skills essential for success in their studies.
+The courses offered in the program are highly advanced with a specific focus on university-level reading, writing, listening, and speaking skills.

 Important Note: Credits for ELCB courses are not applicable toward graduation requirements.
 However, ELCB courses count toward the full-time load for international students and grades are shown on students’ transcripts.

 The ELCB Program is open to all Seattle University students who are non-native speakers of English and wish to improve their academic English language skills.
 Students whose English proficiency is: